CordlessWool/python_picture_editing/README.md

-# python_picture_editing
-A small libaray of programs to editing picture with python
+# Library of small python scripts to edit pictures

+## resize_image.py
+Resize images with to a max hight and width.
+Relation of hight or width is not changed